meteo-ubonn/meanie3D/README.md

 layout is not considered and you have to make adjustments to the search paths, please send a copy of your Find<XZY>.cmake file to juergen.simon@uni-bonn.de so I can include your changes in the next release and maybe save someone else the trouble.

-## Python package
-In addition to the C++ binaries, the installation also uses pip3 to put a python package in place.
-This adds an executable simply called `meanie3D`, which is a front-end to the core functions.
-It allows you to put your clustering and tracking parameters down in the form of a configuration file.
-The entire pipeline is handled based on this configuration.
-This is the recommended way to run the software.
-For details on the configuration file format, see HOWTO.md.

 ## Visualisation
 The C++ binaries produce certain files when VTK is enabled.
 In order to generate imagery or tracking